@svelte-put/inline-svg

 Introduction

-Existing solutions for inline SVGs in Svelte land often rely on component, which proves painful when it comes to styling and even handling.
-This package attempts to achieve a more minimal alternative using Svelte action.
+Existing solutions for inline SVGs in Svelte land often rely on component, which proves painful when it comes to custom styling or event handling.
+This package attempts to achieve a more minimal alternative using Svelte action (runtime) and Svelte preprocessor (compile time).

 Installation